Dream-Bean/EndlessRunner/README.md

     update?
 Maybe not, either way its chill.
 Touch up the tutorial and make a collision bumper to space objects for the next and last commit.

+Commit #15:
+    Game is done.
+Any fine tuning will be to animations and/or menu/tutorial scenes.